Rodeta/Pokemon_map_tracker/README.md

 - there should be two input fields to input the start point and the end point.
 Then an alogirthm should find the fastest way from one point to an other.
 - the found way should be showed as a picture line on the screen
 - the algorithm which finds the way will be dikstra

+## Pictures name rules
+The names of the pictures which reperesent a specific place should have a certain name scheme. place_direction

+An example will look like this:
+- Cherrygrove_PC
+- Goldenrod-mall-e4_down
+- MtMortar-floor2_right-top